 This isn’t guaranteed to work on every Linux ISO image out there, but it’s worth a shot, and is what I’ve used for the images above.

 The same notes apply as with the ISO’s I provided above.
 Burn to DVD, use MBR, etc.

-I’ll be honest: I prefer the above solution for the following reason:
+I’ll be honest: I prefer the above solution(s) for the following reasons:

 - Simplicity – it’s the least complicated option.

 - Robustness – as long as you partitioned as MBR, it should survive most distro version upgrades since they tend to equate MBR with BIOS, and GPT with EFI.
 This can matter if it updates the bootloader (I’ve had a GPT bootloader get borked by an upgrade before).